Peixekru/aimg_to_txt_web/README.md

 # Key Features:

-Output Types:

 Objective Description: Provides straightforward, factual descriptions of the content in the images.
 Live Description: Offers a more dynamic and detailed narrative of the images.
 Translation: Converts image within text into different languages.

-Historical Storage:

 Users can store their conversion history in Google Firebase, allowing easy access to past conversions for future reference or further analysis.

-Image Upload:

 The application supports image upload through drag-and-drop functionality or file selection, providing a user-friendly interface for adding images.

-Text Editing:

 After conversion, users can edit the generated text directly within the application.
 This feature allows for fine-tuning and customization of the output before saving or sharing.

-Easy Copying:

-Users can easily copy the converted text results with a single click, facilitating quick and efficient use of the text in other applications or documents.

 # Technologies Used: